kazuyanagimoto/quartomonothemer/README.md

 <img src="man/figures/quartomonothemer.gif">

-This package provides a custom Quarto Revealjs theme and a ggplot2 theme.
+This package provides custom Quarto Revealjs, `ggplot2`, and `gt` themes.
 This work is strongly influenced by [xaringanthemer](https://pkg.garrickadenbuie.com/xaringanthemer/), but supports only limited features.